PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-17 07:52:30
+Last updated: 2024-04-17 07:53:03
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: You know what the happiest animal in the world is?
+It's a goldfish.
+It's got a 10 second memory.
+Be a goldfish! - Rebecca Welton